core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ### Notifications ### {#ssec-server-side-notifications-oscore}

 The server MUST protect every multicast notification for the target resource with Group OSCORE.
-In particular, the group mode of Group OSCORE defined in Section 8 of {{I-D.ietf-core-oscore-groupcomm}} MUST be used.
+In particular, the group mode of Group OSCORE defined in {{Section 8 of I-D.ietf-core-oscore-groupcomm}} MUST be used.

-The process described in Section 8.3 of {{I-D.ietf-core-oscore-groupcomm}} applies, with the following additions when building the two OSCORE 'external_aad' to encrypt and countersign the multicast notification (see Sections 4.3.1 and 4.3.2 of {{I-D.ietf-core-oscore-groupcomm}}).
+The process described in {{Section 8.3 of I-D.ietf-core-oscore-groupcomm}} applies, with the following additions when building the two OSCORE 'external_aad' to encrypt and countersign the multicast notification (see Sections 4.3.1 and 4.3.2 of {{I-D.ietf-core-oscore-groupcomm}}).

 *  The 'request_kid' is the 'kid' value in the OSCORE option of the phantom registration request, i.e. the Sender ID of the server.